-- You aren’t always going to be up 3 times a night (and if you are, that’s where we come in.)
+- You aren’t always going to be up 3 times a night (and if you are, that’s where a Certified Gentle Sleep Coach comes in.)

 Trust me, you won’t always feel like you have fuzzy green sweaters on your teeth.
 Regular showers and good hygiene is right around the corner.
 Promise.